Job Title: President

 Country: United States

-Olivia Kirtley, CPA, CGMA, became Deputy President of the IFAC Board in November 2012.
-She was first elected to the Board in November 2007.
+Olivia Kirtley, CPA, CGMA, became president of the IFAC Board in November 2014.
+She previously served as deputy president from 2012 to 2014 and was first elected to the Board in November 2007.
 Ms. Kirtley also served on the independent IFAC Task Force on Rebuilding Public Confidence in Financial Reporting in 2002 and 2003.